colizz/HiggsCP/README.md

 source ../loadLDD.sh  ## load libraries, please always remember to do this Marlin steer.xml
 ```
-Here's a trick: you can limit the events number for the first try. `Marlin` procides a easy way to overwrite the processor parameter.
-Just re-specify them in command line:
+Here's a trick: you can limit the events number for the first try. `Marlin` provides an easy way to overwrite the processor parameter.
+Just redefine them in command line:
 ```ssh
 source ../loadLDD.sh
 Marlin steer.xml  --global.MaxRecordNumber=5  --MyExportEvt.TreeOutputFile=/the/path/you/like